Eslone2/Network-Configuration-Teaching/Textbook/No_1_EN.md

 ### 🎯 The Main Topics for This Time

 * **Understanding the mechanism of IP addresses, subnet masks, and network addresses.**
 * What roles do routers and L2 switches play within a network system?
-(This may be covered in a future session.)

 ---